ucsb-cs156/w22/_lectures/lect19.md

 Here are some notes that were put on the Slack before the work session:

+# Be sure to fill out CATME survey

+* It is a particpation grade to fill it out.
+Avoid a zero (and frequent nag emails) by spending a few minutes to fill it out!
+* Once you fill it out, the nag emails stop :-)
+* Be honest: it is important to give helpful critical feedback early so that folks have a chance to improve.

 # Start with Standup

 We'll invite you to start with a "standup meeting" on team03